 - Area of Work: Environment and Development

 - Members: (16) Antigua and Barbuda, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, St Kitts and Nevis, Saint Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, Anguilla, British Virgin Islands, Cayman Islands, and Turks and Caicos

-- Head: Mr. Tyrone Wendell Sutherland, Coordinating Director, 2000 to present
+- Head: Dr Arlene Laing, Coordinating Director, 2018 to present

 - Special Projects: Severe Weather Forecasting Demonstration Project (SWFDP) in the Caribbean